gzeureka/multitracker-sagemaker/README.md

 ### clone this repo to your EC2 instance

-## Install requirements
+## Login to you EC2 Instance and install requirements
 ```
 # Install pyenv
 curl https://pyenv.run | bash
+# Modify ~/.bashrc according to the upper command's output and relogin

 # Notice: use Python 3.10.11.
 Python 3.11 doesn't work
 # Use pyenv to install Python 3.10.11 and create a virtualenv for this project
 pyenv install 3.10.11
 pyenv virtualenv 3.10.11 multitracker-sagemaker

-# Clone this repository, change current directory to multitracker-sagemaker, then run:
+# Change current directory to multitracker-sagemaker (your clone repo's directory), then run:
 pyenv local multitracker-sagemaker

 # Install packages